Mantispidae: Description and ecology

 Symphrasinae larvae are sedentary parasitoids on bee, wasp or scarab beetle larvae.
 Larvae of the Calomantispinae are predators of small arthropods, and in at least one species they are mobile.
 Mantispinae have the most specialized larval development among all mantidflies studied to date (the life history of the Drepanicinae remains unknown): their campodeiform larvae seek out female spiders or their egg sacs which they then enter; the scarabaeiform larvae then feed on the spider eggs, draining egg contents through a piercing/sucking tube formed by modified mandibles and maxillae, pupating in the egg sac.

 First-instar mantispids use two strategies to locate spider eggs: larvae may burrow directly through the silk of egg sacs they find, or they may board and be carried by female spiders prior to sac production (phoresy), entering the sac as it is being constructed.
 Mantispids that board spiders usually adopt positions on or near the pedicel; some species may enter the spider's book lungs.
 Larvae maintain themselves aboard spiders by feeding on spider hemolymph.
 Transfers of larvae from spider to spider are possible during spider mating or cannibalism.
 All of the major groups of hunting spiders are attacked by spider-boarding mantispids; the egg sacs of web-building species are also entered by egg-sac penetrators.

 Systematics

-Among the Neuroptera (which includes lacewings and owlflies), mantidflies are apparently most closely related to the Dilaridae (pleasing lacewings) and the thorny (Rhachiberothidae) and beaded lacewings (Berothidae).
+Among the Neuroptera (which includes lacewings, antlions and owlflies), mantidflies are apparently most closely related to the Dilaridae (pleasing lacewings) and the thorny (Rhachiberothidae) and beaded lacewings (Berothidae).
 These and the prehistoric Mesithonidae - probably a paraphyletic assemblage rather than a natural group - form the superfamily Mantispoidea.

 Many mantidflies are placed in one of the four subfamilies, of which the Symphrasinae are probably the most distinct and the Mantispinae are the most advanced.
 But a considerable number of taxa cannot be easily accommodated in this layout, and are therefore better treated as incertae sedis at present.

+Some authors have suggested that the extinct two winged Dipteromantispidae known from Cretaceous fossils should be treated as a subfamily of Mantispidae.

 Extant taxa based on Global Biodiversity Information Facility and extinct taxa based on Jepson, 2015 and subsequent literature.